DreaM117er/MagWave44/guide_en.md

 ## Link Keyboard Matrix

-- The following photo shows the matrix of the Mag-Wave 44.
+- The following photo shows the matrix of the Mag-Wave44.
 Since all the plates are divided into 6 pieces, first we need to connect the single PCBs in the photo with wires.

 ![](pics/g16.png)